Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

-The proposed model using two different hyperparameter settings, denoted as DPIVAE-A and DPIVAE-B, is compared with linear regression (LIN), Gaussian Process Regression (GPR) and a Multi-Layer Perceptron (MLP).
+The proposed Disentangled Physics-Informed Variational Autoencoder (DPIVAE), using two different hyperparameter settings denoted as DPIVAE-A and DPIVAE-B, is compared with linear regression (LIN), Gaussian Process Regression (GPR) and a Multi-Layer Perceptron (MLP).
 For DPIVAE-A the GRL is not utilized, i.e. $\lambda = -1$, and separate encoders are used for each subset of the latent variables.
 For DPIVAE-B the GRL hyperparameter is taken as $\lambda = 1/1024$.
 The GPR is implemented with a Radial Basis Function kernel and additive Gaussian white noise.
-The MLP is formulated with two hidden layers, each with a width of $128$ units and a Rectified Linear Unit (ReLU) activation function.
-It is important to note that the results provided below are not a rigorous comparison of the proposed approach against existing models.
-Rather, they are intended to highlight that the performance is comparable, and that the model can feasibly be used to predict the class variables in a complex high-dimensional case study.
-Only limited manual hyperparameter tuning is performed for all the models involved in the comparison.
-The performance of each model is quantified in terms of the R$^2$ and Mean Squared Error (MSE), shown in \autoref{tab:example_2_metrics}.
+The MLP is formulated with two hidden layers, each with a width of $64$ units and a Rectified Linear Unit (ReLU) activation function.
+Results in terms of interpolation and extrapolation performance of each model is quantified in terms of the R$^2$ and Mean Squared Error (MSE), shown in \autoref{tab:example_2_metrics}.
+These results are intended to highlight that the performance of the different models is comparable, and that the proposed model can feasibly be used to predict the class variables in a complex high-dimensional case study.
+Manual hyperparameter tuning is performed for the models involved in the comparison.